realA10001986/Dash-Gauges/DIY/README.md

 ![Hole](img/phaostron_hole_2.png)

-Phaostron meters in most cases have 6mm (1/4"-28???) screw terminals on the back.
-However, some have 4mm (8-32 UNC???) screws which are also shorter.
+Phaostron meters have either 6mm (1/4"-28???) or 4mm (8-32 UNC???) screw terminals on the back.
 For the 6mm versions (mounting order: original plastic washer, washer, nut, washer, Control Board, washer, nut), the LEDs can usually stick out approx 12-16mm from PCB to the LED's top, but you have to check your Phaostron meter for obstacles.
-For the shorter 4mm terminals (mounting order: original plastic washer, washer, nut, Control Board, washer, nut) the LED must be shorter.
+For the shorter 4mm terminals (mounting order: original plastic washer, washer, nut, washer, Control Board, washer, nut) the LED must be shorter.
 Look into your meter to find out about possible depth.

 ![MountingOrder](img/mo_6mm.jpg)

 #### "Roentgens"

-The big "Roentgens" gauge is more of a problem.
+The "Roentgens" gauge is more of a problem.
 The original in the movie was a real Roentgens meter from a CP95 radiac.
 Such devices are hard to find, let alone one with the correct Simpson meter.
 The CP95 was built over a long period of time and they used meters from different manufacturers.

 Since I could not find a properly equipped CP95, I searched for an alternative ... and came across a lot of Simpson meters that looked good (while not identical).
-However: One - quite important - issue is that most Simpson meters are not illuminated.
-Because of this, their front is a whopping 7mm thinner, the glass is much closer to the dial, and, as a result, the movie-accurate "Empty" light won't fit.
+However: One - quite important - issue is that hardly any Simpson meters are illuminated.
+Non-illuminated meters have a front that is a whopping 7mm thinner than the fronts of illuminated models, the glass is much closer to the dial, and, as a result, the movie-accurate "Empty" light won't fit.

 A word on Simpson model numbers: Their main model number means "case style", not "type of meter".
 "Model 49" therefore only means "4.5 inch case", but not whether this is a VU meter, a voltmeter, or what not: